 Where Family Law Cases Are Heard

-In Arizona, the superior court is the only court with the authority to hear divorce, annulment, and legal separation cases.
-There is no option to file in a lower court or handle the matter through a simplified process outside the superior court system.
+In Arizona, the superior court is the only court that hears divorce, annulment, and separation cases.
+There is no option to file in a lower court.

 The superior court is vested with original jurisdiction to hear and decide all matters arising pursuant to this chapter and pursuant to chapter 4, article 1 of this title.

-A.R.S. § 25-311(A)This means all property division, spousal maintenance, child custody, and support issues connected to a dissolution must go through the superior court.
-The court's authority extends to all related matters under this chapter, including temporary orders and enforcement of agreements.
+A.R.S. § 25-311(A)This means property division, spousal support, child custody, and support all go through the superior court.
+The court's power also covers temporary orders and enforcement of agreements.

 How the Petition Gets Filed

-Filing follows a specific set of procedural rules.
-Arizona does not allow informal requests or alternative filing methods for these cases.
+Filing follows a specific set of rules.
+Arizona does not allow informal requests or alternative filing methods.

 A proceeding for dissolution of marriage, annulment or legal separation shall be filed in accordance with the Arizona rules of family law procedure.